Harender24/Product-Landing-Page_Freecodecamp/README.md

 # Product-Landing-Page_Freecodecamp

-This is the third Project in the list of Projects in Responsive web design certification @freecodecamp Curriculumn
+This is the third Project in the list of Projects in Responsive web design certification @freecodecamp Curriculumn.